af-inet/CVM/README.md

 And you want to assemble it, simply run:

-`python assembler test.instr`
+`python assembler add.instr`

-and it will output a file `test.instr.asm` which contains your assembled file.
+and it will output a file `add.instr.asm` which contains your assembled file.

 You can specify the output filename with `-o <filename>`.